 Trouble in the market

 GOOG has done well for itself.
 Yet a chain of some of the biggest investment banks in the world have downgraded, or at least expressed more caution towards GOOG, due to lowered predictions for the 2015 year.
-The reasons mainly center around Google’s waning power over the search market, with contenders like Facebook, Amazon and other search engines like Baidu in China, Qwant in France and Yandex in Russia claiming a sizable chunk of user queries.
+The reasons mainly center around Google’s waning power over the search market, with contenders like Facebook, Amazon and other search engines like Baidu in China, and Qwant in France claiming a sizable chunk of user queries.
 Macquarie, JP Morgan and Bank of America/Merrill Lynch have joined the fray of naysayers, expressing doubt over Google’s near future in search.
 Still, 84% of analysts are recommending buying GOOG now that the price has gone down, as compared to 69% in 2013.

 Dark waters on the European front

 Google recently pulled its news service from Spain due to a set of laws passed requiring online services that show news clips to pay for the right.
 Google’s controversies throughout Europe are far reaching.
 The European Union reopened its antitrust investigation, something that has been ongoing for four years.
 The EU is looking into whether the giant is hurting businesses with 90% of European searches conducted on Google.